WayScience/targeted_fibrosis_drug_screen/README.md

 ## Plate map details

+There are 11 plate map layouts, with 4 replicates per layout.
 There are a total of 44 plates with 550 compound treatments and two controls (DMSO treated failing and healthy cells).
-There are 11 plate map layouts, with 4 replicates per layout.
+We include another positive control using TGFRi on the 11th platemap layout (transforming growth factor beta inhibitor or TGF-β inhibitor).

 For this dataset, the Cell Painting staining switches the cytoplasmic RNA/nucleoli stain for a specific F-action stain: